 I found your original ad in the Woman's World Magazine and have been searching all through the Pinterest ads for work from home jobs.
 There are so many to go through, and some want money and others I am not sure are real jobs but Holly, I LOVE to research and would like to start a business doing research, but have no idea how to get started.
 I thought I would ask if you had any ideas since you are seeking ways of possible employment for people.

-I hope you will have some ideas and share them with me as am very eager to get started.

-Sincerely, Judy L.

-Internet Research is a great way for you to work from home!
-In fact, there are lots of companies who hire freelancers to do their research for them — you just need to know where to look.
-Law firms, marketing departments, insurance companies, healthcare providers, political groups, even writers, publishers, and college students need researchers.

-Here’s where to find Internet Research gigs and how to get started.

-Online Job Boards.

-Indeed is one of my favorite sites to use when searching for telecommuting jobs, here’s why.
-It’s an aggregated job board, which means their platform pulls job listings from all the other major job board sites.
-This means you save tons of time because you don’t have to search each job site individually.
-While the jobs are not screened for legitimacy, Indeed does requires that all listings contain a company name, location, job title, and complete job description.

-ii | I found your original ad in the Woman's World Magazine and have been searching all through the Pinterest ads for work from home jobs.
-There are so many to go through, and some want money and others I am not sure are real jobs but Holly, I LOVE to research and would like to start a business doing research, but have no idea how to get started.
-I thought I would ask if you had any ideas since you are seeking ways of possible employment for people.

 I hope you will have some ideas and share them with me as I am very eager to get started.

 Sincerely, Judy L.

 Internet Research is a great way for you to work from home!
 In fact, there are lots of companies who hire freelancers to do their research for them — you just need to know where to look.
 Law firms, marketing departments, insurance companies, healthcare providers, political groups, even writers, publishers, and college students need researchers.

 Here’s where to find Internet Research gigs and how to get started.

 Online Job Boards.

 Indeed is one of my favorite sites to use when searching for telecommuting jobs, here’s why.
 It’s an aggregated job board, which means their platform pulls job listings from all the other major job board sites.
 This means you save tons of time because you don’t have to search each job site individually.
 While the jobs are not screened for legitimacy, Indeed does requires that all listings contain a company name, location, job title, and complete job description.